tmhung-nt/open-weather-map-auto/README.md

 - To exclude some tests out of Docker execution, just need to move them out of the `toBeExecuted` folder
 3. During UI automation tests execution, you can see the live preview at <http://localhost:4444/grid/admin/live>
 4. Verify execution reports under **test-results** folder
+5. Verify execution results/reports **test-results** folder
+- We can view Allure report for historical test status and more summary report as well by generating from allure's log files under `test-results/allure/` folder
+`allure serve test-results/allure`

 *__NOTES__*
 1. The Dockerfile under __*docker/robot*__ folder is used to build python test runner.
 We don't have to build it manually, Docker Hub wil take care of it when there is a new commit to `master` branch, just need to pull it.